Han Xin: Investiture as the commander-in-chief

 Initially, after joining Liu Bang's army, Han Xin was not given any important roles.
 Once, he violated military law and was due to be punished by execution.
 When it was his turn to be beheaded, Han Xin saw Xiahou Ying (one of Liu Bang's trusted generals) and said, "I thought the King wanted to rule an empire.
 Why, then, is he killing valiant men?"
 Xiahou Ying was surprised by his words and his looks, and spared Han Xin's life.
 After conversing with Han Xin, Xiahou Ying was greatly delighted and recommended Han Xin to Liu Bang.
-Liu Bang was not overly impressed but made Han Xin the Captain of Rations (治粟都尉) to be in charge of food supplies.
+Liu Bang was not overly impressed but made Han Xin the Commandant for Grains (治粟都尉) to be in charge of food supplies.
 During this time, Han Xin often met up with Xiao He (Liu Bang's Chancellor), who was greatly impressed by him.